bearfacedcow/java-assessment/README.md

-# My Most Recent Assessment Test
+# My Most Recent Assessment Challenge
 I am posting the code to my most recent Java Assessment test that I took for a prospective Java Developer position.

 My purpose in posting this challenge to give prospective employers a perspective into my Java mindset.
 I have always had a test-driven mindset when it comes to object oriented programming, along with my "think complex - not complicated" methodology in order to produce dependable working solutions that are both comprehensible and maintainable.